puppetlabs/puppetdb/documentation/anonymization.markdown

 ---
-title: "PuppetDB 4.0: Data anonymization"
+title: "PuppetDB 4.0: Export, import and anonymization"
 layout: default
 ---

+This document covers using the export, import and anonymization tools for PuppetDB.

-The export tool has the ability to anonymize the PuppetDB archive before returning the archive.
+The export tool will return an archive of all of your PuppetDB data which can be uploaded to another PuppetDB via the import tool.
+The export tool also has the ability to anonymize the archive before returning it.
 This is particularly useful when sharing PuppetDB data that contains sensitive items.

 Using the `export` command
 -----